daemonraco/toobasic/docs/shelltools.md

 # TooBasic: Shell Tools and Crons
 ## What's a Shell Tools?
-Let's say your site is so complex it requires some kind of external process to maintain it, some kind of script you can run directly in the server and not through a URL.
+Let's say your site is so complex it requires some kind of external process to maintain it, some kind of script you can run directly in the server and not through an URL.
 A _shell tool_ is one of those processes written in a way __TooBasic__ can handle.

 Once again, let's use a simple example to understand how it works.
 Suppose we have a strict site where inactive users get removed, so, if you haven't logged in the last 3 months you loose your account.
 For this, you created a _model_ saved at __ROOTDIR/site/models/Users.php__ that allowes you to remove inactive users and your tried to use it in your log-in service.
 Using it there was a good idea at first but your site now have thousands and thousands of users and that operation is taking a long time.
-Let's port that idea into a _shell tool_ so it could be executed in the server whenever the you site admin sees it fit.
+Let's port that idea into a _shell tool_ so it could be executed in the server whenever your site admin sees it fit.

 ## Creating a Shell Tool
-Following the example we're going to write the next code and save in __ROOTDIR/site/shell/tools/users.php__:
+Following the example we're going to write the next code and save it in __ROOTDIR/site/shell/tools/users.php__:
 ```php
 <?php
 class UsersTool extends \TooBasic\Shell\ShellTool {